uccross/uccross.github.io/projects.md

 - Continue development on [Shrinkwrap](https://github.com/fzakaria/shrinkwrap) a tool to make dynamic library loading simpler and more robust.
 - Evaluate it's effectiveness across a wide range of binaries.
 - Upstream contributions to [NixOS](http://nixos.org/) or [Guix](https://guix.gnu.org/) to leverage the improvement when suitable.
-- Investigate alternative improvements to dynamic linking by writing a dynamic linker "loadder wrapper" to explore new ideas (could itself be a complete project)
+- Investigate alternative improvements to dynamic linking by writing a dynamic linker "loadder wrapper" to explore new ideas.

 ## Apache AsterixDB